Fulton 76 Excellent

 What's it like Living in Fulton?

-The livability score in Fulton is 74 out of 100 and the city is ranked in the 87th percentile of all cities across America.
-If we check out each of the categories individually, we see that Fulton ranks well for crime (A+), cost of living (A+) and housing (B).
-There are some categories that Fulton ranks poorly for, including: amenities (F).
-It might be worth taking a closer look to determine why.
+With a livability score of 75/100, Fulton is ranked #3,747 in the United States and #194 in Illinois.
+This is a great score, as Fulton ranks well in multiple categories!
+There are nine total categories that form the livability score.
+Fulton scores well for crime (A+), cost of living (A+) and housing (A) There are some categories that Fulton ranks poorly for, including: amenities (F).
+It might be worth taking a closer look to find out why.

 Best Places to Live in and Around Fulton